 \section{Introduction}

 Ultracold atoms provide an exceptionally clean and tunable platform to explore few-body bound complexes~\cite{bulgac_2002,mistakidis_2023}, with independent control over interactions, dimensionality, and geometry enabled by Feshbach resonances and optical lattices~\cite{chin_2010,greiner_2002,bloch_2005,morsch_2006,lewenstein_2007,bloch_2008}.
-This versatility has fueled intense interest in self-bound quantum matter, including quantum droplets and other related phases, both on the theoretical~\cite{bulgac_2002,petrov_2015,petrov_2016,astrakharchik_2018,mukherjee_2023,brauneis_2025,englezos_2025} and experimental front~\cite{kadau2016,igor_2016,schmitt_2016,chomaz_2016, cabrera_2018,cheiney_2018,igor_2018,semighini_2018,houwman_2024,cavicchioli_2025}.
-Few-body precursors of bound states ~\cite{bulgac_2002} were particularly discussed also for low-dimensional geometries, see for example Refs.~\cite{tempfli_2009,bougas_2021,chergui_2023,mistakidis_2023,friethjof_2024,chergui_2025,backert_2025}.
+This versatility has fueled intense interest in self-bound quantum matter, including quantum droplets and other related phases, on both the theoretical~\cite{bulgac_2002,petrov_2015,petrov_2016,astrakharchik_2018,mukherjee_2023,brauneis_2025,englezos_2025} and experimental fronts~\cite{kadau2016,igor_2016,schmitt_2016,chomaz_2016, cabrera_2018,cheiney_2018,igor_2018,semighini_2018,houwman_2024,cavicchioli_2025}.
+Few-body precursors of bound states ~\cite{bulgac_2002} were particularly discussed also for low-dimensional geometries; see, for example, Refs.~\cite{tempfli_2009,bougas_2021,chergui_2023,mistakidis_2023,friethjof_2024,chergui_2025,backert_2025}.
 In binary mixtures, attractive interspecies interactions may lead to the formation of composite dimers, which can further cluster into higher-order bound states such as tetramers or hexamers~\cite{guijarro_2020}.
-These few-body complexes form the fundamental building blocks of larger self-bound structures; for instance, in mass-balanced one-dimensional (1D) Bose--Bose mixtures, a crossover from repulsive to attractive effective dimer--dimer interactions is predicted to signal the emergence of a dilute dimerized liquid~\cite{pricoupenko_2018}.
+These few-body complexes form the fundamental building blocks of larger self-bound structures; for instance, in mass-balanced one-dimensional (1D) Bose-Bose mixtures, a crossover from repulsive to attractive effective dimer-dimer interactions is predicted to signal the emergence of a dilute dimerized liquid~\cite{pricoupenko_2018}.

 Optical lattices add a further layer of complexity by imposing spatial discreteness, enabling Hubbard-type descriptions~\cite{hubbard_1963,fisher_1989,jaksch_1998,greiner_2002,bloch_2005,morsch_2006,lewenstein_2007,bloch_2008} and facilitating the emergence of exotic bound states that lack a continuum counterpart, such as repulsively bound pairs~\cite{winkler_2006}.
 Theoretical exploration has revealed a rich hierarchy of lattice-bound complexes, including dimers, trimers, and multimers existing outside the standard scattering continuum~\cite{petrosyan_2010,valiente_2008}, as well as lattice-induced Efimov-like states~\cite{nygaard_2008,valiente_2010}.
 For 1D mixtures, the predicted formation of dimerized liquids has been characterized using density-matrix renormalization group techniques and effective hard-core dimer models~\cite{morera_2020,morera_2021,jofre_2024}.
 Recently, few-body bound clusters in small two-dimensional (2D) lattices have been studied using exact diagonalization~\cite{matias_2025}.